txemi/list_sort_from_user_item_pair_votes/README.md

 The second suffers from same problems, your criteria can change as time pass and you will finish making judgements at the end in a different way you started.

-This development convert this hard task for humans to a sequence of simple decisions as single votes among two elements that you can pause and resume as you wish.
+This script convert this hard task for humans to a sequence of simple decisions as single votes among two elements that you can pause and resume as you wish.

 ## HOW IT WORKS